Gang-Garrison-2/Gang-Garrison-2/Readme.txt

 This game uses the Faucet Networking extension by MedO, which is available under the terms of the ISC license.
 You can find more information on Faucet Networking at http://gmc.yoyogames.com/index.php?showtopic=498062.

-This game uses the Download Manager DLL, created by Hobbel.
-It was wrapped into an extension by cspotcode.
-You can find more information on the Download Manager DLL at http://www.hobbl.com/gmdlls/downloadmanager

 This game uses the Faucet Forwarding Extension, created by NAGN, which wraps libminiupnp. miniupnp is availible under the BSD license: see miniupnp.license for full license.
 You can find more about Faucet Forwarding at its GitHub Page: